 Growing fresh fruit and vegetables is a family affair for the Tsimiklis

-Meri and Nick Tsimiklis grow a wide variety of fruits and vegetables on their Virginia market gardens.
+Meri and Nick Tsimiklis grow a wide variety of fruits and vegetables on their Virginia market gardens, with the vast majority grown pesticide free.
 They bring the week’s harvest fresh to the market each Sunday.

 Field grown vegetables include: beetroot, broccoli, cabbage, cauliflower, garlic, leeks, Lebanese zucchini, radishes, rocket, silver-beet, spinach, spring onions and okra.
 They also grow herbs, including: basil, coriander, Italian and curly parsley andmint,